 The minium raise of £400,000 has been reached.
 Shares are being issued at regular intervals.

-The offer opens on 12 July and closes at noon on 28 February 2019, unless the £900,000 target has been reached earlier or the offer is extended by the directors at their sole discretion.
+The offer is scheduled to close at noon on 31 May 2019, unless the £900,000 target has been reached earlier or the offer is extended by the directors at their sole discretion.

 Investing in the shares of an unlisted company involves a high degree of risk, including potential for loss of capital and future dilution, lack of dividends and lack of liquidity, and should only be considered as part of a diversified investment portfolio.